 - Give yourself a break from electronics (like television, computers, cell phone) at least 30 minutes before bed.
 The light from these devices can cause you to feel more alert, making falling asleep difficult.

 - Avoid consuming alcohol, caffeine, or large meals a few hours before bedtime.

 - Practice a relaxing routine before bed like reading, journaling, stretching, meditation, or yoga.

 Sleep plays a major role in keeping our bodies and minds working at their best, boosting our overall health and wellbeing.

 Looking for more tips?
-Talk with your DayTwo guide or dietitian to discuss ways to improve your daily sleep habits.
+Talk with your DayTwo team to discuss ways to improve your daily sleep habits.